CRC-FONDA/A2-metagenome-snakemake/README.md

 ## Benchmarking

 There are git branches `allegro` for the allegro cluster and `redwood` for the redwood server (MG-1 and MG-3).
+Check the 80GB_benchmarks directory for benchmarking results on an 80GB reference database.

 ---